 CRES Tail Coverage

 CRES offers Tail Coverage to our E&O Insurance clients.
 If you’re planning a career change, retirement, or other planned absence from real estate, you can choose to extend your coverage with up to 3 years’ Tail Coverage.

 CRES Tail Coverage gives you peace of mind, so you won’t have to face costly lawsuits alone in times of transition.
 You’ll be covered for all transactions completed while you were insured, even after your E&O insurance policy has lapsed.

 Having the right insurance coverage is so important for real estate professionals — even if you’re moving away from the industry.
 It’s a way to minimize your liability and to protect yourself financially in case a claim occurs.

 CRES can help find you the best insurance options for the best price, because we have access to more product options and carriers than just about anyone else (we’re part of Arthur J Gallagher, one of the largest insurance brokers in the world).
-From E&O for individuals and firms, to Business Owner’s Policies, Cyber Liability Insurance, Worker’s Compensation Insurance, and Surety Bonds, we’ve got you covered.
+From real estate E&O for individuals and firms, to Business Owner’s Policies, Cyber Liability Insurance, Worker’s Compensation Insurance, and Surety Bonds, we’ve got you covered.

 With every CRES policy, you’ll get access to expert real estate attorneys, 7 days a week, to help you resolve issues before they turn into claims.